-100 Narrated by al-Daynaqi - saneeri
+166Narrated by al-Bayhaqi - saheeh.

-167 That is, he will earn the reward of a charity every time any creature eats from it.
-Narrated by al-Bukhari and Muslim.168 Narrated by al-Bayhagi - saheeh
+167That is, he will earn the reward of a charity every time any creature eats from it.
+Narrated by al-Bukhari and Muslim.

-Messenger: And say, "Work, for Allah will see your deeds, and [so will] His Messenger and the believers.
-And you will be returned to the Knower of what is concealed and what is witnessed, and He will inform you of what you used to do."170
+168Narrated by al-Bayhaqi - saheeh.

-So the Prophet advised his followers to make good use of their abilities and of any excess time they find to increase their positive and constructive endeavors, saying, "There are two blessings of which many people are deprived: health and free time."171 And he told them:
+This aspect of the sunnah encompasses everything in a believer's life.
+In the Qur'an, Allah instructed His Messenger: "And say, 'Work, for Allah will see your deeds, and [so will] His Messenger and the believers.
+And you will be returned to the Knower of what is concealed and what is witnessed, and He will inform you of what you used to do.'"170

-Fear Allah wherever you are, and follow up a bad deed with a good one; it will erase it.
-And treat people with good manners.172 The best of people is one whose life is long and deeds are good, and the worst of people is one whose life is long and deeds are bad.173
+So the Prophet advised his followers to make good use of their abilities and of any excess time they find to increase their positive and constructive endeavors, saying, "There are two blessings of which many people are deprived: health and free time."171 And he told them: "Fear Allah wherever you are, and follow up a bad deed with a good one; it will erase it.
+And treat people with good manners."172 "The best of people is one whose life is long and deeds are good, and the worst of people is one whose life is long and deeds are bad."173

 It was his duty to convey to people what kind of deeds are pleasing to Allah and to inform them that they must exert effort to prove their faith.
 That he did in the most complete manner.
-It remains for those who claim belief to confirm it, as Allah clearly stated that there is responsibility on both sides: Upon him [the Messenger]
+It remains for those who claim belief to confirm it, as Allah clearly stated that there is responsibility on both sides: "Upon him [the Messenger] is only that with which he has been charged, and upon you is that with which you have been charged."174